mjpoo/PRactice/README.md

 Top tip = include `@mjpoo` in the comment to attract his attention.

 Step 2 = Mjpoo will reply in the issue saying they are happy for the student to go ahead with the change.
+He may assign the issue to the student.

 ## Forking and Cloning
 Step 3 = The student should create a new fork of the [main branch](https://github.com/mjpoo/PRactice) in their own Github account (e.g. https://github.com/studentname/PRactice)